 This web site is designed with only our most popular 3 sizes which also give the most economical use of metal.
 If you want something different please contact us, it can be done.

-Labels are safely packaged and dispatched by our daily courier collections.
+Labels are safely packaged and dispatched by Australia Post or our daily courier collections.
 A tracking number will be supplied to you after the collection has been made.
 If you require special arrangements please leave a note in your order.

 We have been making asset labels in our Brisbane factory since 1993.
 We use state of the art production equipment and have the capacity to handle very large or low volume orders, all with strict quality control.